Mexico: Liberal era (1855–1911)

-The Liberals defeated the Conservative army on the battlefield, but Conservatives sought another solution to gain power via foreign intervention by the French.
-Mexican conservatives asked Emperor Napoleon III to place a European monarch as head of state in Mexico.
-The French Army defeated the Mexican Army and placed Maximilian Hapsburg on the newly established throne of Mexico, supported by Mexican Conservatives and propped up by the French Army.
-The Liberal republic under Benito Juárez was basically a government in internal exile, but with the end of the Civil War in the U.S. in April 1865, that government began aiding the Mexican Republic.
-Two years later, the French Army withdrew its support, Maximilian remained in Mexico rather than return to Europe.
-Republican forces captured him and he was executed in Querétaro, along with two Conservative Mexican generals.
-The "Restored Republic" saw the return of Juárez, who was "the personification of the embattled republic," as president.
+The Liberals defeated the Conservative army on the battlefield, but Conservatives sought another solution to gain power via foreign intervention by the French, asking Emperor Napoleon III to place a European monarch as head of state in Mexico.
+The French Army defeated the Mexican Army and placed Maximilian Habsburg on the newly established throne of Mexico, supported by Mexican Conservatives and propped up by the French Army.

+The Liberal Republic under Benito Juárez was a government in internal exile, but with the end of the Civil War in the United States in April 1865, the Reunified U.S. government began aiding the Mexican Republic.
+Two years later, the French Army withdrew its support, but Maximilian remained in Mexico.
+Republican forces captured him and he was executed.
+The "Restored Republic" saw the return of Juárez, "the personification of the embattled republic," as president.